lucianudrea/p-check/README.md

 # 📡 p-check — ICMP Packet Loss Analyzer

-`p-check` is a lightweight, cross-distro Bash script for analyzing ICMP packet loss from `ping` logs.
+`p-check.sh` is a lightweight, cross-distro Bash script for analyzing ICMP packet loss from `ping` logs.
 It supports progress tracking, optional verbose output for missing sequences, and accurate wraparound handling (65535 ➝ 0).

 ---